Kaikō ROV: Challenger Deep

 Bathymetric data obtained during the course of the expedition (December 1872 – May 1876) of the British Royal Navy survey ship HMS Challenger enabled scientists to draw maps, which provided a rough outline of certain major submarine terrain features, such as the edge of the continental shelves and the Mid-Atlantic Ridge.
 This discontinuous set of data points was obtained by the simple technique of taking soundings by lowering long lines from the ship to the seabed.

 Among the many discoveries of the Challenger expedition was the identification of the Challenger Deep.
 This depression, located at the southern end of the Mariana Trench near the Mariana Islands group, is the deepest surveyed point of the World Ocean.
 The Challenger scientists made the first recordings of its depth on 23 March 1875 at station 225.
 The reported depth was 4,475 fathoms (8184 meters) based on two separate soundings.

 On 23 January 1960, Don Walsh and Jacques Piccard were the first men to descend to the bottom of the Challenger Deep in the Trieste bathyscaphe.
 Though the initial report claimed the bathyscaphe had attained a depth of 37,800 feet, the maximum recorded depth was later calculated to be 10911 m.
 At this depth, the water column above exerts a barometric pressure of 108.6 MPa, over one thousand times the standard atmospheric pressure at sea level.
-Since then, only one manned vessel has ever returned to the Challenger Deep, the Deepsea Challenger, which was piloted by director James Cameron on March 26, 2012 to the bottom of the trench.
+Since then, only two manned vessels have returned to the Challenger Deep: the Deepsea Challenger, which was piloted by director James Cameron on March 26, 2012, to the bottom of the trench.; and the Limiting Factor, piloted by Victor Vescovo in 2019.

 In March 1995, Kaikō became the second vessel ever to reach the bottom of the Challenger Deep, and the first craft to visit this location since the Trieste mission.
 The maximum depth measured on that dive was 10,911.4 meters, marking the deepest dive for an unmanned submersible to date.
 On 31 May 2009, Nereus became the third vessel to visit the bottom of the Challenger Deep, reaching a maximum recorded depth of 10,902 meters.